 If you are a freelancer, start-up or a larger company and you need a better understanding of how to build a great digital product and the value of planning first, then you need this book!!!

 Host, Code Burnout and GeekEmpowered On Air

 A problem solver at heart, Heather also works with design teams to define problems, hypothesize solutions, and track success in their work.
-Heather is the recipient of the 2018 Women in Tech, Tech 10 award in Rhode Island and has taught classes and workshops at Harvard Extension School, O’Reilly, UXPA International, and more.
+Heather is the recipient of the 2018 Women in Tech, Tech 10 award in Rhode Island and has taught workshops at Harvard Extension School, O’Reilly, UXPA International, and more.